joesingo/tom_education/doc/apis.md

     },
 }
 ```
-The `observe` key can be changes to alter the throttling rate.
+The `observe` key can be changed to alter the throttling rate.